paulbusse/Hamok/docs/usage.md

 ### Critical

+**"Configuration file is inconsistent.
+See previous errors."**

+Parsing the configuration files gave errors that prevented the service to start.
+Use the -p option to validate the configuration file.

+**"Fatal error in command line options."**

+Bad options in the configuration file.
+This document and the small help printed on output should help you to diagnose the problem.

+**"No configuration file specified."**

+The mandatory configuration option was not given.

 **"Could not connect to MQTT Broker.
 Exiting"**

 The initial connect to the MQTT Broker failed.
 This error should be preceded by another error, explaining why the connection could not be made.
 This error only appears during startup.

 ### Errors

 **"No MQTT broker specified."**